Part 2: Stevens-Johnsons Syndrome, the Beginning

 By the time we arrived at the doctor’s office, Kyle was much worse.
 His fever was 102, he could not catch his breath, he was so pale and was totally freaked out.
 His throat hurt.
 His voice was hoarse and he sounded like a very sad baby seal.

 The doctor thought he had Croup too.
-She tried to give Kyle a breathing treatment, which he almost immediately refused.
-She then gave him Oral Steroids and 600 MG of Ibuprofen.
+She tried to give Kyle a breathing treatment, which after a few seconds he refused.
+Then she gave him Oral Steroids and 600 MG of Ibuprofen.
 She prescribed two different types of inhalers and sent us on our way.
-I took him home and then Dave drove over to the Pharmacy to fill Kyle’s prescriptions.
+I took him home.
+Then Dave drove over to the Pharmacy to fill Kyle’s prescriptions.
 Once Dave was home, we gave Kyle his medicine and put him to bed.
-During the night we closely watched him.
-We had Kyle do our usual Croup-at-home remedy, which consisted of taking a long hot shower and then standing outside in the cold.
-Kyle felt lousy the next morning and stayed home from school that day.
+During the night we closely monitored him.
+Kyle did our usual Croup-at-home remedy, which consisted of taking a long hot shower and then standing outside in the cold.
+Kyle still felt lousy the next morning and stayed home from school.
 By the afternoon he was feeling much better.
 By Friday, when my mom was with him, he seemed even better, yet his intense cough lingered.

 By the time we arrived back to our appointment, Kyle could barely handle the eye pain.
-Oozy green stuff was dripping and continuously draining from his eyes and down his face.
-He looked like he had pink eye on Steroids.
+Oozy green stuff was dripping continuously from his eyes and down his face.
+He looked like he had pink eye on steroids.
 His face and lips were beginning to swell.
 The doctor took his temperature and it was normal.
 She said she thought he was suffering from a really bad sinus infection, a sinus infection that had moved from his eyes to his tear ducts.
 Huh?
 Honestly, even then, I did not think she really had any idea what was going on.
-She just took a big guess and threw some antibiotics at the situation.
-She looked at his tongue and said it was not ripped.
-Instead, she saw three big sores under Kyle’s tongue.
+She took a big guess and threw some antibiotics at the situation.
+I am told that usually big guesses work.
+Then she looked at his tongue and said it was not ripped.
+What she did see were three big sores underneath Kyle’s tongue.
 She attributed them to the sinus infection.
 She prescribed 2,000 MG of Augmentin twice daily and we were on our way.

 My neighbor graciously offered to keep Eli and because I knew Dave was not feeling well and also leaving for a business trip the next morning, I accepted.
 I took Kyle home.
 Instead of racing to the Emergency Room, I paged the pediatrician and then called my friend, who is also my doctor.
 After talking to my them, after weighing the history of the situation and listening to how Kyle’s cough sounded, they both encouraged me to take him to the Emergency Room at Primary Children’s Medical Center.
 The Pediatrician told me to prepare and pace myself in case they keep Kyle over night.
 She thought they would put him in the Quick Treatment Care Facility and give him IV Antibiotics to push the infection out of his system.
 I packed a bag for Kyle and gathered his favorite Blanky Car (Blanket) and Bully (stuffed animal).
 We were on our way driving down Parley’s Canyon in the very first big snowstorm of the season.